davidhubbard/tiva-ussh/libti2cit/README.md

 **Receiving as Master**

 Say you are the master.
 Say you want to read something.
-You can't just `libti2cit_m_recv()` anywhere.
-You actually must `libti2cit_m_send()` first, then `libti2cit_m_recv()`, and probably you must tell the slave during the `libti2cit_m_send()` how many bytes you will be reading.

-`libti2cit_m_send()` takes as a parameter an address.
-The LSB (with a value of 1) of the address must be set to 1 to tell the slave to prepare for a read.
-Carefully study the slave's datasheet and documentation to find out if you must also supply the number of bytes to the slave.
+You can't just `libti2cit_m_sync_recv()`, but must call `libti2cit_m_sync_send()` first.
+The address must be ORed with 1 to ask to receive data from the slave.
+Finally you can call `libti2cit_m_sync_recv()`.
+Also look at the slave device's datasheet or library source code and examples.
+Each device will want different bytes during the `send()` and `recv()` stages of an i2c bus transaction.

-The `libti2cit_m_recv()` will happily read forever, even bogus data the slave did not send.
+The `libti2cit_m_sync_recv()` will happily read forever, even bogus data the slave did not send.
-The i2c bus does not include a signal **from the slave** saying that `libti2cit_m_recv()` succeeded or failed.
-Only the received data itself can be taken as a success or a failure.
+The i2c bus does not include a signal **from the slave** saying that `libti2cit_m_sync_recv()` succeeded or failed.
+The received data must be checked for validity, and if invalid, thrown out.
-(Typically a value of 255 or 0xff indicates failure because that is what the bus looks like when no one is talking at all.)
+(Typically a value of 255 or 0xff indicates failure because that is what the i2c bus looks like when no one is talking at all.)

+The Tiva example code and Processor Data Sheet from TI include important details you must take into account when initializing your chosen i2c devices.

 **Scanning the Bus as Master**

 One interesting thing the i2c Master can do is scan the bus.
-If the master sends an I2C START, an address, and immediately an I2C STOP, it receives only one bit from each address.
-Almost all i2c Slaves set the bit to say "I am here," so this can be used to scan the bus.
+If the master sends an I2C START, an address, and immediately an I2C STOP, the slave at each address is required to respond if present.
+The slave sends no data, just an "I am here," so this can be used to scan the bus.
+Some i2c slave devices (specifically SMBus devices) power on/off when scanned in this manner.

-Here is some example code:
+Here is some example code that scans the bus:

 ```
+int main()
   init_i2c();

   uint32_t addr;
   for (addr = 0; addr < 128; addr++) {
-    if (libti2cit_m_send(base, addr << 1, 0, 0)) continue;
+    if (libti2cit_m_sync_send(base, addr << 1, 0 /*len*/, 0 /*buf ptr*/)) continue;
     UARTprintf("found %u\r\n", addr);
   }
+  return 0;
+}
 ```

 **Sending and receiving as Slave**

-Slave mode works differently. `libti2cit_s_wait()` may notice they do not need an address.
-You set the slave address using the Tivaware DriverLib, and wait for the master to talk to you.
+Once you have initialized the Tiva hardware to Slave mode and set the slave's address, you can only wait for the master to talk to you.

 Advanced features like dual slave addresses and clock stretching are also possible, but not discussed here.